 In order to culturally cleanse ourselves from a 3-day-Netflix binge (Christmas is not a big deal in my household), we decided to take a trip to the Jewish Museum on boxing day.
 I’ve often passed the remarkable building on Lindenstraße, wondering what it would be like on the inside.
+The Jewish Museum is much more than just a display of historical artifacts: it’s a highly sensitive and immersive experience of history.

 With his “Between the Lines” design, American architect Daniel Libeskind did not want simply to design a museum building, but to recount German-Jewish history.
 Even before the Jewish Museum Berlin opened in the fall of 2001, almost 350,000 people had toured the empty building, which continues to fascinate innumerable guests from Germany and abroad.
 (JMB)

-He created the Voids, for example.
 The Voids are little niches and corners of the building that are empty rooms that stand apart from the exhibition.
 They are bare concrete “voids” without heat or air-conditioning.
 Only a few of them are accessible.

 Libeskind uses the voids to address the physical emptiness that resulted from the expulsion, destruction, and annihilation of Jewish life in the Shoah, which cannot be refilled after the fact.
 He wanted to make this loss visible and tangible through architecture.